-But if you’re looking to get out your timeshare agreement–due to buyer’s remorse, a change in your financial situation or health, or any other reason–you’re not necessarily stuck.
+Whether you want out due to buyer’s remorse, a shift in your financial situation or health, or any other reason, here’s some good news: You’re not necessarily stuck.

-If your change of heart happens soon after the purchase, for example, you may be able to take advantage of the “rescission period.”
+If you change your mind soon after the purchase, for instance, you might be able to opt out during the “rescission period.”

-Those who have owned their timeshare for years may also have options, including getting the resort to take it back, or re-selling it.
+Those who have had their timeshare for years can have alternatives, including having the resort take it back or perhaps re-selling it.

-There are also “exit” companies that specialize in helping timeshare owners get out of their agreements (though it’s wise to vet these companies before signing on the dotted line).
+There are also what are known as “exit” companies that help timeshare owners get released from their agreements (though it’s important to vet those companies before signing an agreement).

-If you’re ready to unload that vacation place, here are some steps you can take to legally get out of a timeshare contract.
+If you’re ready to say goodbye to your vacation place, read on to learn steps for legally getting out of a timeshare contract.

 5 Steps to Escaping a Timeshare